hashbanger/hashbanger/README.md

 Software Engineer \[Data Science] _(February 2020 - Septemeber 2022)_

-I worked as a full-time employee at To The New since after the completion of my training program.
-Since then I have mostly worked on projects from computer vision, time-series analysis and data driven predictive modeling.
+I worked as a full-time employee at To The New after completing their training program.
+During my time there, I primarily contributed to projects involving computer vision, time-series analysis, and data-driven predictive modeling.
-I work as a programmer in the projects using tech stack like Python, SQL, AWS, No-Sql Databases, etc.

 ---
 **IMS Engineering College**